heyhuyen/codepath-twitter-client/README.md

 * [x] When a user leaves the compose view without publishing and there is existing text, prompt to save or delete the draft.
 The draft can be resumed from the compose view.

 The following **additional** features are implemented:
+* [x] User can see embedded image media within tweet item recycler view on home timeline
 * [x] Snackbar displayed when no internet available.
 Dismissed when any API request succeeds.

 ## Video Walkthrough